 Inclusive Academy Team

-Katie Novak, Ed.D. is an internationally renowned education consultant, a practicing leader in education, and author of 4 books published by CAST Professional Publishing.
-Katie designs and presents workshops both nationally and internationally focusing on implementation of Universal Design for Learning (UDL) and universally designed leadership.
+Katie Novak, Ed.D. is an internationally renowned education consultant, a practicing leader in education, and author of 8 books on inclusive practices.
+Katie designs and presents workshops both nationally and internationally focusing on implementation of Universal Design for Learning (UDL), MTSS, inclusive practices, equity in education, and universally designed leadership.